veluga29/veluminous/README.md

 ​

-### Hi there 👋 I'm Lucian, Fullstack developer-to-be using Python and JS.
+### Hi there 👋 I'm Lucian, developer-to-be using Python and JS.

 ### I aim to the improved Backend developer that struggles to understand various domain of software development.